bitcoin-sv/ts-sdk/docs/auth.md

 Returns

-- A new certificate structure containing the original encrypted fields, the verifier-specific field decryption keyring, and essential certificate metadata.
+- A keyring mapping field names to encrypted field revelation keys, allowing the verifier to decrypt specified fields.

 Argument Details